 Macias said she had not heard any neighborhood opposition to the proposal, but "I have heard from a good number of Midwestern transplants who are absolutely gaga over Chick-Fil-A."

 In the future, something else may stand in the way of new fast food joints.
 Council members may pass a ban on new fast food restaurants that don't serve a certain amount of healthy foods, said Mayor Mike Kasperzak at a Community Health Forum in September.
 But such policies seem "a few years away," Kasperzak said.

-A restaurant in Fairfield is Chick-Fil-A's only location near the Bay Area's major metropolitan area, though stores in San Jose and Walnut Creek are set to open soon, according to the company's website.
+A location in Fairfield is Chick-Fil-A's only location near the Bay Area's major metropolitan area, though stores in San Jose and Walnut Creek are set to open soon, according to the company's website.
 A Mountain View store could be the first on the Peninsula.

 Gilli said his decision would stand unless someone in Mountain View files a $1,000 appeal to the City Council within 10 days.